kkredit/incident-response-procedure/README.md

 ## Overview <!-- omit in toc -->

-This project is a partial incident response procedure for a 100-1000 person company with a small internal security team with the following prioritized goals:
+This project is a partial incident response procedure for a 100-1000 person company with a small internal security team having the following prioritized goals:

 1. Prevent events from repeating
-2. Recovery should be fast
+2. Support quick recovery
-3. Enable data collection to pursue legal action
+3. Enable pursuit of legal action

 This is a project for GVSU's Information Security Principles course (CIS 615).
 See the [assignment](Assignment.md) for more details.